mitogen-hq/mitogen/docs/howitworks.rst

 by around 20%.

 Signalling Success
 ##################

-Once the first stage has decompressed and written the bootstrap source code to its parent Python interpreter, it writes the string ``OK\n`` to ``stdout`` before exitting.
+Once the first stage has signalled ``EC0\n``, the master knows it is ready to receive the compressed bootstrap.
+After decompressing and writing the bootstrap source to its parent Python interpreter, the first stage writes the string ``EC1\n`` to ``stdout`` before exiting.
 The master process waits for this string before considering bootstrap successful and the child's ``stdio`` ready to receive messages.

 ExternalContext.main()